CreativeWolfies/akyanet-research/akyanet.md

 ## Thanks

 - [PhirosWolf](https://github.com/PhirosWolf), for creating and writing this document.
-- Tristan Gerber, for debating about this document.
+- Tristan Gerber, for debating and helping with the writing of this document.
 - Arthur Menetrey, for debating about this document.
 - Jonathan Letourneur, for debating about this document.
 - [Shad Amethyst](https://github.com/adri326/), for debating about this document.